 - 1 teaspoon dried chili flakes

-- Prepare ribs by trimming excess fat and cutting between the bones, separating into individual ribs.
+- Remove the silverskin and trim excess fat.
+Cut between the bones, separating into individual ribs.
 Place in a shallow pan and season with salt to taste.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”